 (All paintings shown are student work)

-For lots more info and tips, please visit the Free Materials Lesson
+For more information and helpful tips on materials, visit the Free Materials Lesson

 - Soft Wash Brush with a good point - Silver Black Velvet 3/4" oval

-- I use artist grade paint from tubes, which I squeeze onto my palette and let dry.
+- Student grade is fine.
+I use artist grade paint from tubes, which I squeeze onto my palette and let dry.

 - cobalt blue,

 - lemon yellow and

 - quinacridone red.

 - Opaque white for touch up and painting - Pro White by Daler Rowney.